2023 AFC Asian Cup Group B: Australia vs Uzbekistan

-This was the third time that these two teams met in this tournament with their recent fixture being in the round of 16 of the last edition, which Australia beat the Uzbekistan in a penalty shootout after a scoreless draw to send the Australians into the last eight and eliminate the Uzbeks.
-Australia had never lost against Uzbekistan in all four previous encounters, which included a 6–0 victory when both nations met in a 2011 AFC Asian Cup, held at Khalifa International Stadium in Al Rayyan, Qatar.
+This was the third time that these two teams met in this tournament with their recent fixture being in the round of 16 of the last edition of the Asian Cup, in which Australia beat Uzbekistan in a penalty shootout after a scoreless draw to send the Australians into the last eight and eliminate the Uzbeks.
+Australia had never lost against Uzbekistan in all four previous encounters, which included a 6–0 victory when both nations met in the 2011 AFC Asian Cup, held at Khalifa International Stadium in Al Rayyan, Qatar.

 Although Australia had confirmed their place at the knockout stage with a game to spare, they still opted to bring some veterans, notably Mathew Ryan and Harry Souttar, into the encounter.
 In the 41st minute, in a chaotic ball fight in Uzbekistan's defense area, Kusini Yengi made his effort to solo over before his ball touched the hand of Odiljon Hamrobekov; VAR later confirmed it as a penalty and Martin Boyle clinically scored to give Australia the lead at the first minute of extra time.
-However, as the Australians loosened their focus, an offensive by the Uzbeks saw Jaloliddin Masharipov send the ball wide enough for Azizbek Turgunboev to score a brilliant header in the 78th minute, as both teams satisfied with a draw that secured their progression.
+However, as the Australians loosened their focus, an offensive by the Uzbeks saw Jaloliddin Masharipov send the ball wide enough for Azizbek Turgunboev to score a header in the 78th minute, as both teams were satisfied with a draw that secured their progression.

 In personal record, Graham Arnold had not beaten Uzbekistan as a coach (D2).
 At the same time, Turgunboev's header meant it was the first time in five attempts that Uzbekistan managed to score against Australia.
 Interestingly, Australia had never collected nine points in all of their AFC Asian Cup participation.
 In personal record however, it was the first time Graham Arnold managed to lead his team to top the group stage table, having never done so back in the 2007 AFC Asian Cup, 2019 AFC Asian Cup and 2022 FIFA World Cup.